Goodbye World: Plot

 The infighting intensifies, and Benji tells a disruptive Ariel to leave, but James invites her to stay.
 When Ariel attacks Lily, she overrides James and tells Ariel to leave.
 At the same time, Nick and Lily explore their feelings for each other, and Lily demands a divorce from James, who responds that he has more important things to worry about than his marriage.
 Ariel goes to live with James' neighbors, who have taken in the Guardsmen, and tells them of James' food and medicine supplies.
 Damon, the nastier of the Guardsmen, demands that James give them all the supplies.
 When he resists, Damon violently gropes Laura and threaten to kill Lev.
 They leave after James promises to deliver them tomorrow.

 Lev reveals that he was partially responsible for the computer virus; he was hired to construct a text message cell phone virus that could overload an entire nation's grid, which he found an interesting challenge.
 When he later attempted suicide, he used his virus to send a "Goodbye World" text to the entire country, not knowing that Lily had playfully hacked into his computer, inadvertently releasing the virus' full source code into the wild, destroying the country's – and possibly the world's – technological infrastructure.

 Becky finds Benji in the woods, stuck in a bear trap.
 She gets him out, and the two bond, leading him to tell her about Nick and Lily.
 When Becky confronts them, Nick and Lily briefly leave together, but they return when Lily convinces Nick that they should be friends and not lovers.

 James visits his growing group of neighbors and refuses to hand over his supplies, though he naively offers to consider any requests.
-Just as Damon is about to execute James, Laura kills Damon.
+Just as Damon is about to kill James, Laura kills Damon.
 She hands over half of their medical supplies to the other camp and reminds them that they must work together from now on.
 Nick returns to the house, James and Lily reconcile, Laura and Lev become a couple, and Becky leaves with Benji to help others in need.